 Depending on school calendar, it may already time to plan for next semester!
 Sometime during this period your student should meet with their advisor to plan a schedule for next semester.
 Students may be able to register for courses on-line sometime after this period.
 Each school handles course registration slightly differently.
 Students should not register for courses if they have not met with their academic advisor.
 Advisors can often suggest appropriate course sequences, guide students toward appropriate course choices, help students navigate what are sometimes confusing or overwhelming requirements.
 Students who work closely with their advisors can avoid costly mistakes.

 Nearing the end:

 The last couple of weeks of class are very stressful for most students.
 Even if they have been very careful about time management for major projects and assignments, there is a lot of work to do at this time of semester.
 Lots of support from home is welcome here!!

 Lots more support welcome here!
-Remind him that he is almost done.
-Understand that he may not be sleeping or eating well right now.
+Remind your student that they are almost done.
+Understand that your student may not be sleeping or eating well right now.
 It may seem overwhelming, but students do survive this time.
-Be sure to check with your student about her final exam schedule before making travel arrangements!
+Be sure to check with your student about their final exam schedule before making travel arrangements!

 Congratulations!
 You’ve both made it through that first semester!
 By the second semester your student will know the rhythm of an academic term and you may need to “check in” less often.
 You’re both weathering the transition and hopefully, you’ve had some interesting and meaningful opportunities to stay in touch as you went along.